AQA GCSE Psychology – Psychological Problems

 The effects of mental health problems on individuals

-Mental health problems can result in people coping with everyday life.
+Mental health problems can result in people struggling to cope with everyday life.
 This may manifest itself through trouble sleeping, low energy levels and even poor concentration which can make work or education difficult.
 If an individual develops a mental health problem earlier in life, this can stop them from finishing their education or training.
 People diagnosed with a mental health problem in the UK are four times more likely to also be out of work.
 Unemployment and low income can increase stress and anxiety levels and may well make the mental health problems worse.

 Poor mental health can also have a detrimental effect on physical wellbeing.
 For example, due to their mental health problem, they may find it difficult to follow treatment programmes.
 Individuals may feel anxious about the side effects of their medication, feel too depressed to attend appointments or also forget to take their medication due to concentration difficulties.
 The changes in appetite or side effects from medication can result in weight gain or weight loss, low energy and mood can also reduce exercise levels.
 Individuals with mental health problems also have higher rates of drug and alcohol abuse although it is difficult to fully establish cause and effect for this.